melkassib/cv-generator-latex/docs/AltaCVGeneratorModule.md

-# Module AltaCV Generator DSL
+# Module cv-generator-latex

 This module contains the DSL for generating an AltaCV resume (LaTeX).

-# Package com.melkassib.altacv.generator.dsl.domain
+# Package com.melkassib.cvgenerator.altacv.domain

-Domain classes for the DSL.
+Domain classes for the DSL to generate AltaCV resume.

-# Package com.melkassib.altacv.generator.dsl.serialization
+# Package com.melkassib.cvgenerator.altacv.serialization

-Contains the serialization logic for the DSL.
+Contains the serialization logic for the AltaCV DSL.

-# Package com.melkassib.altacv.generator.dsl.utils
+# Package com.melkassib.cvgenerator.altacv.utils

-Contains utility functions and classes for the DSL.
+Contains utility functions and classes for the AltaCV DSL.